Jalore district: Administrative set-up

-Three Municipalities are situated at Jalore, Bhinmal and Sanchore.
+Now 3 Municipalities are situated at Jalore, Sayala and Bhinmal.

-The major towns and villages of the Jalore district are Sayala, Bichhawadi, Rajeswarpura, Hadecha, Vodha, Ramsin, Daspan, Bagra, Juni Bali, Bishangarh, Ummedabad, and Megalva.
+The major towns and villages of the Jalore district are Sayala, Vodha, Ramsin, Daspan, Bagra, Juni Bali, Bishangarh, Ummedabad, and Megalva.

 There are 767 revenue villages in the district grouped under 264 Gram Panchayat villages.

 Political

 Jalore-Sirohi is a joint parliamentary constituency.
 Buta Singh won three times from this parliamentary constituency.
 There are five legislative assembly areas namely Jalore, Ahore, Bhinmal, Raniwara, and Sanchore.
-At this time, the member of parliament for Jalore-Sirohi is Devji M. Patel of BJP.
+At this time, the member of parliament for Jalore-Sirohi is Lubharam Choudhary of BJP.

 Economy

 The economy of district is mainly based on agriculture and animal husbandry.
 The oilseeds specially mustard oil seed is predominant crop.
 Wheat, bajra, kharif pulses, barley, jowar and in very huge quantity of fleawort.

 Of late some mineral based industries are set up based on mineral available from local mines.
 The main minerals produced are: Gypsum, limestone, bajari, murram, granite, and graded fluorite.

 There is no large and medium size industry in the district.
 The main small scale industries are :granite slabs and tiles, marble cutting and polishing, mustard seed crushing, skimmed milk powder, butter and ghee, handloom cloth, leather shoes (mojari).
 There are four industrial areas in the district.

 In 2006 the Ministry of Panchayati Raj named Jalore one of the country's 250 most backward districts (out of a total of 640).
 It is one of the twelve districts in Rajasthan currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).